Wind turbine: Horizontal axis

-Large three-bladed horizontal-axis wind turbines (HAWT) with the blades upwind of the tower produce the overwhelming majority of wind power in the world today.
-These turbines have the main rotor shaft and electrical generator at the top of a tower, and must be pointed into the wind.
+Large three-bladed horizontal-axis wind turbines (HAWT) with the blades upwind of the tower (i.e. blades facing the incoming wind) produce the overwhelming majority of wind power in the world today.
+These turbines have the main rotor shaft and electrical generator at the top of a tower and must be pointed into the wind.
 Small turbines are pointed by a simple wind vane, while large turbines generally use a wind sensor coupled with a yaw system.
 Most have a gearbox, which turns the slow rotation of the blades into a quicker rotation that is more suitable to drive an electrical generator.
 Some turbines use a different type of generator suited to slower rotational speed input.
-These don't need a gearbox and are called direct-drive, meaning they couple the rotor directly to the generator with no gearbox in between.
-While permanent magnet direct-drive generators can be more costly due to the rare earth materials required, these gearless turbines are sometimes preferred over gearbox generators because they "eliminate the gear-speed increaser, which is susceptible to significant accumulated fatigue torque loading, related reliability issues, and maintenance costs."
+These do not need a gearbox and are called direct-drive, meaning they couple the rotor directly to the generator with no gearbox in between.
+While permanent magnet direct-drive generators can be more costly due to the rare earth materials required, these gearless turbines are sometimes preferred over gearbox generators because they "eliminate the gear-speed increaser, which is susceptible to significant accumulated fatigue torque loading, related reliability issues, and maintenance costs".
 There is also the pseudo direct drive mechanism, which has some advantages over the permanent magnet direct drive mechanism.

-Most horizontal axis turbines have their rotors upwind of the supporting tower.
+Most horizontal-axis turbines have their rotors upwind of the supporting tower.
 Downwind machines have been built, because they don't need an additional mechanism for keeping them in line with the wind.
-In high winds, the blades can also be allowed to bend, which reduces their swept area and thus their wind resistance.
-Despite these advantages, upwind designs are preferred, because the change in loading from the wind as each blade passes behind the supporting tower can cause damage to the turbine.
+In high winds, downwind blades can also be designed to bend more than upwind ones, which reduces their swept area and thus their wind resistance, mitigating risk during gales.
+Despite these advantages, upwind designs are preferred, because the pulsing change in loading from the wind as each blade passes behind the supporting tower can cause damage to the turbine.

 Turbines used in wind farms for commercial production of electric power are usually three-bladed.
 These have low torque ripple, which contributes to good reliability.
 The blades are usually colored white for daytime visibility by aircraft and range in length from 20 to 80 m.
 The size and height of turbines increase year by year.
 Offshore wind turbines are built up to 8 MW today and have a blade length up to 80 m.
-Designs with 10 to 12 MW were in preparation in 2018, and a "15 MW+" prototype with three 118 m blades is planned to be constructed in 2022.
-Usual multi megawatt turbines have tubular steel towers with a height of 70m to 120m and in extremes up to 160m.
+Designs with 10 to 12 MW were in preparation in 2018, and a "15 MW+" prototype with three 118 m blades was planned to be constructed as of 2022.
+The average hub height of horizontal-axis wind turbines is 90 meters.